Goniozus omanensis

 Goniozus omanensis is an ectoparasitoid wasp from the Bethylidae family.
-G. omanensis can be found in Iraq and Oman and is the most prevalent parasitoid of the lesser date moth which causes significant economic losses.
-Due to this it has been researched as a method of biological pest control however it has not been proven effective.
+G. omanensis can be found in Iraq and Oman and is the most prevalent parasitoid of the lesser date moth, which causes significant economic losses.
+Due to this, it has been researched as a method of biological pest control, but it has not been proven effective.

 Description

-The length of Goniozus omanensis ranges from 1.73-2.83mm.
+The length of Goniozus omanensis ranges from 1.73 to 2.83mm.
 It has a very dark brown body with paler lower legs and antennae.
-Females can be distinguished from males due to their pointed distal metasoma and ovipositor.
+Females can be distinguished from males by their pointed distal metasoma and ovipositor.